help.mail.colostate.edu logo

 5. Users with adequate permissions to view free/busy details (subject, time, and location) do not see the details when viewing a calendar using a Group view or the Scheduling Assistant when using Outlook 2007 while logged into a PC with a child domain account.

-6. Meetings Appearing an Hour Off in Exchange due to change in observed dates of daylight savings time starting in 2007.
+6. Meetings Appearing an Hour Off in Exchange due to change in observed dates of daylight saving time starting in 2007.

 7. Evolution clients cannot connect to central Exchange when the server type is set to "Exchange".